Time sure is strange, isn’t it?

-Ireland will be holding a referendum in 2018 to repeal its ban on abortion in almost all circumstances, just weeks before Pope Francis is set to visit.
-To bring the referendum into light, Melanie Murphy has directed and produced a beautiful short film on the emotions one may go through when finding out their unexpectedly pregnant.
+In 2018, Ireland will be holding a referendum on repealing its ban on abortion in almost all circumstances.
+To bring the subject into light, Melanie Murphy has directed and produced a beautiful short film about the emotions one may go through when finding out they’re unexpectedly pregnant.

 If there’s one video you’re going to watch this week, we highly recommend it be this one.